Selling to Enterprise Customers A Strategic Approach

 Enterprise Selling Rule 3: Embrace Committee Decision-Making

 Transitioning from the small-to-midsize market to the enterprise realm entails a fundamental shift in understanding the decision-making dynamics.
-In smaller organizations, interactions typically involve executives or C-suite individuals, but in the enterprise, the landscape changes considerably.
+In smaller organizations, interactions typically involve executives or

 Here, decision-making authority can often rest with department heads, each of whom manages their budget and wields some discretionary purchasing power.
 However, it's crucial to recognize that these decisions rarely hinge on a single individual.
 In fact, experience shows that winning over five to seven key stakeholders is often necessary to secure an enterprise sale.